 Avoid Abrasion Issues

-However, here are a few upholstering tips to further help avoid abrasion issues:
+Here are a few upholstering tips to help minimize abrasion issues:

 - Consider using 7-8 stitches per inch using a light ball tip needle.
 Ideal size is 19 American / 120 European.
 Thread and pressure should be set up to be as loose as possible.